samsonasik/rector-blogposts/how-to-update-to-php74-typed-property-without-bc-break/post.md

 }
 ```

 Want to automate that?
 You can use [Rector](https://github.com/rectorphp/rector) for it.
-First, let say, we have an library with the following structure:
+First, let say, we have a library with the following structure:

 ```
 lib